 What happens in Las Vegas or these other areas may not stay there but end up on video.

-Enjoy the Philadelphia v.
-New England game.
+Enjoy the Los Angeles Rams v.
+New England Patriots game.
 We’ll be watching.